 We recommend that you take advantage of the powerful imaging tools that are available to spinal specialists and find out what’s really causing your daily back pain, then take those results to several, highly-rated neurosurgeons in your area to see what they believe is the best way to proceed.

 Since most spinal treatments are covered by health insurance or workers compensation, health care providers can charge exorbitant amounts for their services and force insurance companies or the government to pay them, while reflecting relatively minimal costs on the patient.
+This is why the average cost of a spinal fusion in the United States is over to $40,000, according to Healthcare Blue Book.

 The problem with this trend is that, since physicians have a greater financial incentive to perform surgery, research has shown that they’re more likely to recommend it, even if it isn’t the best or only treatment options that’s available.